BPM: Bullets Per Minute is Awe Interactive's First-Person, Action, Adventure, Music, and Shooter game with a release date in 2020.

 - Put the IP address of your computer or gaming console in the applicable box in your router.

-- Put the TCP and UDP ports for your game in the matching boxes in your router.
+- Put the TCP and UDP ports for your game in the corresponding boxes in your router.

-- Intermittently you have to reboot your router for the changes to take effect.
+- On occasion you have to reboot your router for the changes to take effect.

-The exact ports for BPM: Bullets Per Minute are as follows:
+The network ports that need to be forwarded for BPM: Bullets Per Minute are as follows:

 BPM: Bullets Per Minute - Steam